-Foreign currency differences are recognised in other comprehensive income and presented in the foreign currency translation reserve (translation reserve, or FCTR) within equity.
+Foreign currency differences are recognised in other comprehensive income and presented in the foreign currency translation reserve (FCTR) within equity.

 When a foreign operation is disposed of, in part or in full, the relevant amount in the FCTR is transferred to profit or loss as part of the profit or loss on disposal.